The #1 Software Provider in Precious Metals Market

 2. If you modify your local copy and don’t disable auto-updates for that plugin, then the next time we release a new version your local changes will be overwritten and lost.

 3. If you do disable auto-updates and modify your local copy you will no longer receive upgrades when we release them.
-This means you will not receive the benefit of future bug fixes and/or feature enhancements.
+This me you will not receive the benefit of future bug fixes and/or feature enhancements.
 It may be possible for your developer to examine the code in the public repository and merge in the changes, but our team can provide no support for the merge, nor for any of the code of your customized plugin.

 To do this, you must be using one of our supported currency switcher plugins.
 If you are using a supported currency switcher, you have two options:

-As of version 1.2.4, our widgets plugin will work out of the box with any of the aforementioned supported currency switchers
+1. Use our WordPress Charts & Widgets Plugin: As of version 1.2.4, our widgets plugin will work out of the box with any of the aforementioned supported currency switchers

-The currency helper script is implemented in a very similar fashion to our default widget scripts.
+2. Use our currency helper script: The currency helper script is implemented in a very similar fashion to our default widget scripts.
 You simply need to paste a script into the page where you would like to display the widget.
 If you would like to use this option, please visit our tutorial on how to implement the currency helper script.

 Access the Widgets Page: Log in to your nFusion dashboard and navigate to the widgets page.